 How do I make up formula when out and about?

 - Take a bottle of made up formula you’ve chilled in the fridge for at least one hour.
 Pack it in a cool bag with an ice pack.
 Use within four hours

 - Alternatively, fill a vacuum flask with boiling water.
 Measure scoops of formula into a sterile container.
 Mix the formula in sterile bottles using the water – make sure it’s still hot.
-Cool the milk and use within two hours, testing it on your wrist before feeding your baby
+Cool the milk and use within one hour, testing it on your wrist before feeding your baby

 - If you prefer, when you are out and about you can use ready to use liquid